MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-compliance-testing.md

 - **Terraform-compliance tool:** Install the Terraform compliance tool by running the following command: `pip install terraform-compliance`.

-- **Example code and resources:** Using the DownGit tool, download the [compliance-testing project](https://downgit.github.io/#/home?url=https://github.com/Azure/terraform/tree/master/samples/compliance-testing) and unzip into a new directory to contain the example code.
+- **Example code and resources:** Using the DownGit tool, download from GitHub the [compliance-testing project](https://downgit.github.io/#/home?url=https://github.com/Azure/terraform/tree/master/samples/compliance-testing) and unzip into a new directory to contain the example code.
+This directory is referred to as the *example directory*.

 ## 2. Understand compliance testing and checks